Pychnight/TshockRpgToolKit/README.md

 ### To generate a release zip

+Note: Packaged builds can only be generated on Windows currently.
+The before and after steps are not executing, and at first glance this appears to be an msbuild and/or mono thing. ( Needs investigation )

-Note that you *MUST* run msbuild from the commandline, and set configuration property to `Deploy` in order to automatically package the binaries as a zip:
+You *MUST* run msbuild from the commandline, and set configuration property to `Deploy` in order to automatically package the binaries as a zip.:

 ```bash
 msbuild /p:Configuration="Deploy"